 - 5.1.1 Data Recipients will receive ad hoc Routeing Guide Data Feeds, on days when the Routeing Guide service publishes a new version of the Routeing Guide Data. - 5.1.2 New Recipients that begin the service will be provided with a one off full NFM64 file. - 5.1.3 Fares data feeds are distributed to registered data recipients by the Data Transformation and Distribution Service (DTD).
-The DTD is a service owned by RDG. - 5.1.4 The DTD provides the following delivery methods for Registered Data Feed Users to receive their feeds: - SFTP Pull over the Internet from a publicly addressable and accessible SFTP server with the domain https://dtdportal.atocrsp.org. - SFTP Push over the Internet from the DTD's SFTP Client to the Data Recipient's SFTP Server - FTP Push over the internet from the DTD's FTP Client to the Data Recipients FTP Server
+The DTD is a service owned by RDG. - 5.1.4 The DTD provides the following delivery methods for Registered Data Feed Users to receive their feeds: - SFTP Pull over the Internet from a publicly addressable and accessible SFTP server with the domain dtd.atocrsp.org. - SFTP Push over the Internet from the DTD's SFTP Client to the Data Recipient's SFTP Server